-You don’t need to update the backend for every change to the frontend, so it’s easier to scale your ecommerce solution up or down.
+As you don’t need to update the backend for every change to the frontend, it’s easier to scale your ecommerce solution up or down.
 You can adjust your ecommerce architecture as you see fit and add new frontends.

 Frontend developers can be more flexible and creative in their work, as they are not limited by the constraints that the backend puts on frontend development.
 Give your developers the freedom to come up with the latest and greatest.

 With fewer updates to the backend when you update the frontend, it follows that there is less downtime while you’re performing and testing any updates.
 Updates are also less risky because you don’t need to update the backend, so there is less risk of breaking it.

 With traditional ecommerce, putting your content on multiple platforms involves manually adding it to those platforms.
 With headless applications, you can focus on content commerce, and reuse your content in many places, because it can simply be called by an API and used across every frontend.